Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Thermodynamics of the BTZ black hole

 The BTZ black hole is globally stable from classical thermodynamic point of view.
 This follows either from the eigenvalue criterion or the Sylvester criterion for positive-definiteness of the Hessian of the energy (energy is strictly convex) \cite{Avramov:2023eif, Avramov:2024hys}:

 The first two inequalities reflects the convexity of energy along its natural parameters, and the third one assures full convexity according to the Sylvester criterion.
 Since the non-extremal BTZ solution is globally stable, it should also be locally stable, e.g. all heat capacities must be strictly positive \cite{Avramov:2023eif}:

-Here we used Nambu brackets (see \cite{Avramov:2023eif}) to find the corresponding heat capacities.
-The result shows that there are no Davies phase transition curves for BTZ, besides the extremal one (\ref{eqExtremality}).
+which is true for nonextremal BTZ black holes.
+Here we use Nambu brackets (see \cite{Avramov:2023eif}) to find the corresponding heat capacities.
+The result further shows that there are no Davies phase transition curves for BTZ, besides the extremal one (\ref{eqExtremality}).

 The global stability of the BTZ black hole implies that it cannot evaporate solely through standard Hawking radiation.
 However, like all physical systems, black holes are susceptible to spontaneous thermal or quantum fluctuations, as well as external perturbations at their event horizons.
-Such effects can induce changes in the black hole’s parameters, potentially driving an evaporation-like evolution that decreases its mass–energy content.
+Such effects can induce changes in the black hole’s parameters, potentially driving an evaporation-like evolution that decreases its mass–energy content\footnote{The mass energy of the black hole can also increase under optimal accretion.}.

 In the following sections, we apply the thermogeometric optimization method to the BTZ system to investigate this behavior.
 The TGO method is specifically designed to study optimal processes in thermal systems, including black holes \cite{Avramov:2025tlh}.